JuliaAI/MLJ.jl/docs/src/index.md

 - the [Getting Started](@ref) section of this manual

 - an introductory [binder notebook](https://mybinder.org/v2/gh/alan-turing-institute/MLJ.jl/master?filepath=binder%2FMLJ_demo.ipynb) (no Julia/MLJ installation required)

+To get direct help from maintainers and other users, see [Getting help and reporting problems](@ref).

 ### In depth